 Graduate:

-Executive MBA, Rice University’s Jones Graduate School of Business (Class of 2022)
+Rice University’s Jones Graduate School of Business Executive MBA (2022)

 Certifications